sinanates17/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 - **Avoid using 1/6 or higher snap long note streams.** These are very hard to hit and release because of their very short length.
 Use regular notes in place of streams instead.
 - **Long-term slider velocity changes should be between 0.70x and 1.10x.**
 - **Slider Velocity gimmicks should be reactable within 1/4 of a beat or more when unnormalised and 1/2 of a beat or more when normalised.**
-- **For >10 keymodes that follow an n+2 special style:**
+- **For >10 keymodes that follow an n+2 special style:** `+`
-  - Special and normal notes played by the same hand should be used sparingly, and in areas of lower note density.
+  - Special and normal notes played by the same hand should be used sparingly, and in areas of lower note density.`+`
-  - Guidelines regarding anchors and jacks also apply to combinations of special and normal notes.
+  - Guidelines regarding anchors and jacks also apply to combinations of special and normal notes.`+`

 Additional guidelines for *4 key Insane* difficulties: